mozilla/ecosystem-platform/docs/platform/sub-plat/sub-plat-features.md

 ## Data Reporting

 Data reporting consists of standard FxA funnel metrics, Stripe data & ZenDesk ticket data in addition to any telemetry you collect in your offering.
-Please see this document to understand access and status for all of these endpoints.
+Please see [this document][../references/metrics] to understand access and status for all of these endpoints.

 ## Geo-Restrictions